vgteam/toil-vg/README.md

     toil-vg generate-config --whole_genome > wg.yaml

 Toil-vg can be used to construct vg graphs as, for example, [described here](https://github.com/vgteam/vg/wiki/working-with-a-whole-genome-variation-graph).
-Files will be written to the S3 bucket, OUT_STORE and the S3 bucket, JOB_STORE, will be used by Toil (both buckets created automatically if necessary; do not prefix OUT_STORE or JOB_STORE with s3://)
+Files will be written to the S3 bucket, `OUT_STORE` and the S3 bucket, `JOB_STORE`, will be used by Toil (both buckets created automatically if necessary; do not prefix `OUT_STORE` or `JOB_STORE` with s3://)

     REF=ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/reference/phase2_reference_assembly_sequence/hs37d5.fa.gz
     VCF=ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/ALL.wgs.phase3_shapeit2_mvncall_integrated_v5b.20130502.sites.vcf.gz